2023 Annual Report

 PERFORMANCE ASSESSMENT AND REMUNERATION POLICY

 The Bank assesses the performance of all Directors and Senior Officers as well as the Board Committees on a yearly basis.
-The Bank through the BOD yearly evaluates each director’s qualifications, personal attributes, functions and credit dealings with the Bank, meetings and trainings.
+The Bank through the Board of Directors evaluates annually each director’s qualifications, personal attributes, functions and credit dealings with the Bank, meetings and trainings.

-The BOD ensures that each Director meets all the qualifications and none of the disqualifications as a Director of a Bank and that each Director assigned to a Committee has the necessary qualifications.
-The BOD requires that all directors meet all qualifications set by the BSP.
+The Board of Directors ensures that each Director meets all the qualifications and none of the disqualifications as a Director of a Bank and that each Director assigned to a Committee has the necessary qualifications.
+The Board of Directors requires that all directors meet all qualifications set by the BSP.

-The BOD requires each Director to be active in the performance of his or her duties and must demonstrate unbiased opinions and decisions concerning the Bank.
+The Board of Directors requires each Director to be active in the performance of his or her duties and must demonstrate unbiased opinions and decisions concerning the Bank.

 The Bank believes that regular assessment of the Board and its members provides a chance to reflect on and assess its areas of strength and weaknesses, helps the Board itself in clarifying and defining the overall standard of performance it requires from the Board and encourages all Directors to reflect on what the Board has accomplished so far.